 Keynote Address by Marsha Smith, Chief Financial Officer, Siemens Mobility in the U.S.

 Marsha Smith is Chief Financial Officer of Siemens Mobility in the U.S. While making a name for herself managing some of the company’s most complex transit projects she had to observe and learn from the various challenges she encountered, both personally and professionally.
 In her remarks, Marsha will explain how she grew through these, navigating carefully through major organizational and professional changes along her path to executive leadership.

 - Part 1: 9:45 AM – 10:30 AM

 - Part 2: 10:45 AM – 11:30 AM

 Join the League of Railway Women for our 2019 annual membership meeting.
 LRW President Tanis Peterson (Railway Assoc. of Canada) will preside.
-We will talk about the changes LRW has made in the past year and what we’re planning moving forward to help drive our mission to connect and cultivate women in rail.
+The LRW Board will present on the changes LRW has made in the past year and what we’re planning moving forward to help drive our mission to connect and cultivate women in rail.
 There will also be opportunities to get involved in LRW through our committees (awards, events, public relations, social media, scholarship, membership, and webinars).
 LRW will also present the 2019 LRW Member of Year Award.

 12:00 PM – 3:00 PM

 LRW Tour of BNSF Northtown Yard Track Exhibits